Mission:

 Tasks:

-- Preparation for execution of mobilization;
+• Preparation for mobilization;

-- Achieving and maintaining combat readiness;
+• Achieving and maintaining combat readiness;

-- Participation in exercises with NATO and coalition partners.
+• Participation in exercises with NATO and coalition partners.

 Colonel Dragan Pavlovski